NyakshaGames/Space-Bullet-Hell/README.md

 The codebase is organized for ease of modification, with clearly separated systems for movement, shooting, and weapon management.

 Credits
-Space Bullet Hell was developed as a complete, polished arcade experience by [Your Name or Studio].
-All assets, code, and designs are proprietary.
+Space Bullet Hell was developed as a complete, polished arcade experience by Nyaksha Games.
+All assets, codes, and designs are proprietary.

 License
 This game is a complete, finished product.
-All rights reserved © [Year] [Your Name or Studio].
+All rights reserved © 2025 Nyaksha Games.